vzool/docs/app/contributor-guide/styleguide.md

 ## Global CSS Variables

-To keep things standardized across many extensions, we have a global set of CSS/SCSS variables that are available within the App.
+To keep things standardized across many extensions, we have a global set of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) that are available within the App (since extensions don't have access to "local" imports, we chose not to use SASS Variables).
 Whenever possible, these variables should be used.
-Variables can be found here: /src/assets/global.scss
+Variables can be found here: `/src/assets/global.scss`

 ### Variable Usage